rubyforgood/voices-of-consent/README.md

   $ docker-compose up -d -or- $ docker-compose up http://localhost:3000
 $ rspec (to run the test suite)
+$ View `seeds.rb` file for login email and password to use while working in development
 ```

 ## Starting Local Services